Erna Solberg: Early life and education

 Solberg was born 24 February 1961 in Bergen in western Norway and grew up in the affluent Kalfaret neighbourhood.
-Her father, Asbjørn Solberg (1925–1989), worked as a consultant in the Bergen Sporvei, and her mother, Inger Wenche Torgersen (1926–2016), was an office worker.
+Her father, Asbjørn Solberg (1926–1989), worked as a consultant in the Bergen Sporvei, and her mother, Inger Wenche Torgersen (1928–2016), was an office worker.
 Her parents are both executives.
 Solberg has two sisters, one older, one younger.

-Solberg had some struggles at school, and at the age of 16 was diagnosed with dyslexia.
+Solberg had some struggles at school and at the age of 16 she was diagnosed with dyslexia.
 She was nevertheless an active and talkative contributor in class.
 In her final year as a high-school student in 1979, she was elected to the board of the School Student Union of Norway, and in the same year led the national charity event Operasjon Dagsverk, in which students collected money for Jamaica.

 In 1986, she graduated with her cand.mag. degree in sociology, political science, statistics and economics from the University of Bergen.
 In her final year, she led the Students' League of the Conservative Party in Bergen.

 Since 1996 she has been married to Sindre Finnes, a businessman and former Conservative Party politician, with whom she has two children.
 The family has lived in both Bergen and Oslo.